 Meanwhile, business involvement in landscape approaches remains low; fewer than 1 in 4 integrated landscape initiatives worldwide have active private sector partners.
 Without these important players at the table, many of these sustainable land and resource management initiatives struggle to create or gain access to market opportunities to reward good practice.

-We lead a global initiative to shift food and agriculture business sustainability activities into sustainable landscape action.
+We have lead a global initiative to shift food and agriculture business sustainability activities into sustainable landscape action.
 By connecting business leaders with government and civil society champions of landscape approaches, and providing them with research-backed decision-making tools, we are transforming the way multinational companies think about and engage with their suppliers and, crucially, other sector stakeholders in the landscapes they source from.
 Find out more.